Last night the neighborhood owls were going crazy.

 It may be true that no one is paying attention.

-The acclaimed dance company that only performs in darkness.
+The acclaimed dance company that only performs in the dark.

 It’s OK to be conflicted.
-Dig into it.
-Use the friction
+Dig into it a little bit.

 Welcome to the new New Normal